-Despite a growing use of cash transfers, there is limited evidence of the impact of unconditional cash transfers in post-conflict settings, particularly in relation to prevention of violence against adolescent girls.
-The purpose if this study is to implement a continuous quality improvement research approach to 1) understand the use and perceived impact of cash transfers for girls in acute emergencies, as part of the COMPASS program; and 2) to pilot different qualitative, participatory methodologies with girls (aged 15-19 years) to advance understanding of which methods resonate in this age group.
+Despite a growing use of cash transfers, there is limited evidence on the impact of unconditional cash transfers in post-conflict settings, particularly in relation to prevention of violence against adolescent girls.
+The purpose of this study is to implement a continuous quality improvement research approach to i) understand the use and perceived impact of cash transfers for girls in acute emergencies, as part of the COMPASS program; and ii) to pilot different qualitative, participatory methodologies with girls (aged 15-19 years) to advance understanding of which methods resonate in this age group.
 Specific research questions include:

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.